2-adic/Shelf-Steam/README.md

 ### Run the Shell:

-Shelf-Steam requires the directory of complied games to be included.
+Run the `shelf-stream` binary inside the `src` directory.<br>
+*The full path of the game's binary directory must be provided.
+This directory should only contain compiled game files.*
 ```
-./shelf-steam /full/path/to/games/bin/
+./src/shelf-steam /full/path/to/games/bin/
 ```

 ### Shell Commands: